 Senior Fellow Laurel Hiatt is an aspiring physician and learned Spanish to be able to provide the most comprehensive care possible to their patients.
 Through their studies, Laurel realized that most resources for LGBTQ patients were not only in English, but only used English-specific terminology for queer identities.

 There are remarkably limited health care resources for the LGBTQ community, and these are most commonly in English.
-Resources on LGBTQ healthcare for Spanish-speaking communities in the US is even further limited.
-By translating healthcare documents for the LGBTQ community into Spanish, Laurel provided a resource to both answer questions and facilitate wellness to an underserved population within the US.
+Resources on LGBTQ healthcare for Spanish-speaking communities in the United States are even further limited.
+By translating healthcare documents for the LGBTQ community into Spanish, Laurel provided a resource to both answer questions and facilitate wellness to an underserved population within the Unites States.

 To do this, they reached out to various LGBTQ health organizations to assess interest.
-Laurel learned Adobe Creative Suite Platforms and spent time translating documents in existence.
-To proof their work, Laurel then reached out to Spanish-speaking queer individuals to proofread the documents, which were then published.
-Through this project, they also fundraised $1000 through the Charlayne Hunter Gault Voice for the Voiceless Grant.
+Laurel learned how to use Adobe Creative Suite Platforms and spent time translating documents in existence.
+To fine tune their work, Laurel then reached out to Spanish-speaking queer individuals to proofread the documents, which were then published.
+Through this project, they also fundraised $1,000 through the Charlayne Hunter Gault Voice for the Voiceless Grant.

 There are remarkably limited health care resources for the LGBTQ community, especially for those in Spanish-speaking communities.